Roots (1977 miniseries): Early 19th century

-George becomes an expert in cockfighting, thus earning for himself the moniker "Chicken George."
-Squire James (Macdonald Carey), Moore's main adversary in the pit, arranges for a British owner, Sir Eric Russell (Ian McShane), and twenty of his cocks to visit and to participate in the local fights.
-Moore eventually bets a huge sum on his best bird, which George has trained, but he loses, and he cannot pay.
+George, having become an expert in cockfighting, earns for himself the moniker "Chicken George."
+Squire James, Moore's main adversary in the pit, arranges for a British owner, Sir Eric Russell, and twenty of his cocks to visit and to participate in the local fights.
+Moore eventually bets a huge sum on his best bird, which George has trained, but he loses and cannot pay.

-Under the terms of a settlement between Moore and Russell, George goes to England to train cocks for Russell and to train more trainers and is forced to leave behind Kizzy (his mother), Tildy (Matilda, his wife) (Olivia Cole) and his sons, Tom and Lewis (Georg Stanford Brown and Hilly Hicks).
+Under the terms of a settlement between Moore and Russell, George goes to England to train cocks for Russell and to train more trainers and is forced to leave behind Kizzy, his wife Tildy, and his sons, Tom and Lewis.
 Moore promises to set George free on the latter's return and to keep the family together in his absence.
 However, a now-broke Moore then sells all of his remaining slaves except Kizzy.

-In one brief scene, Kizzy and Missy Anne Reynolds, both elderly, meet by chance one last time.
+Later in life, Kizzy and Missy Anne Reynolds meet by chance one last time.
 Missy Anne denies that she "recollects" a "darkie by the name of Kizzy."
-Kizzy then spits into Missy Anne's cup of water without Missy Anne's realizing it.
+Kizzy then spits into Missy Anne's cup of water without Missy Anne realizing it.